-This passage describes the sense of hope and expectancy that I feel as I receive reports concerning what our congregations around the world are experiencing in Christ’s service.
+This passage describes the sense of hope and expectancy that we feel as we receive reports concerning what our congregations around the world are experiencing in Christ’s service.
 We have moved from being a denomination where our congregations existed to support a work that was done from a central headquarters, to a network of congregations that are working under the overall umbrella of the denomination.
 Now, each congregation seizes opportunities that God presents to them locally to advance the overall work of the church globally.

 What is our mission?